Hiking the Lulumahu Falls Trail on Oʻahu, Hawaiʻi

 Native Plants on the Lulumahu Falls Trail

-The Lulumahu Falls Trail is a very low-elevation trail, meaning the hike is dominated by many non-native/ invasive species.
+The Lulumahu Falls Trail is a very low-elevation trail by Hawaiʻi standards, meaning the hike is dominated by non-native, invasive species, such as Cinnamon trees and Downy Wood Ferns.

 If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.